 What was the drawing board-to-production process behind the Sea Dragon?

-When we decided to try and use the SS Legacy as an adventure ship, we needed a way to safely get folks on and off the ship and into kayaks.
+When we decided to try and use the Wilderness Legacy as an adventure ship, we needed a way to safely get folks on and off the ship and into kayaks.
 We were going to build an easy dock platform off the stern like our other ships we have converted.
 Myself and the crew hated the idea of destroying the nice rounded stern of the ship and sticking a kayak platform back there.
 We brain stormed as a crew and thought of the idea of just towing a boat with all our gear instead of converting the ship.

 I presented the idea to Dan Blanchard and he started brainstorming with an naval architect and operations staff.
 After many sketches and concepts, the Sea Dragon as you know it went from paper to the weld shop and we took possession of it about 3 weeks prior to our 2018 season.
 I love it.